Florida OSHA Training

 - Work-related burns

-There is also a statewide coalition that monitors health and safety in the workplace and is designed as a voluntary partnership of individuals and organizations.
+There is also a statewide coalition called the Florida Occupational Coalition that monitors health and safety in the workplace and is designed as a voluntary partnership of individuals and organizations.
 In-person meetings are held at least once per year for networking and education.
-Parties interested in joining the coalition can learn more by calling the Occupational Health Program at 850-245-4444 ext.
+Parties interested in joining the coalition can learn more by calling OHSP at 850-245-4444 ext.
 5117.

 Florida Top OSHA Violations